 Bugs, Their Bites and Your Eyes

-Summer nearly has slipped by us again, but one thing that will linger longer than we want is biting, stinging bugs.
-And while most of the time it’s more annoying than anything, a sting or a bite on your face – near your eyes – can be much more than just frustrating.
+Among the worst?
+Those biting, stinging bugs.
+They're mostly more annoying than anything, but a sting or a bite on your face – near your eyes – can be much more than just frustrating.

-“Bugs bites can cause pain, redness and swelling, and if that happens close to your eye, it can be an issue that needs care,” said Avera Medical Group Eye Care Optometrist Paul Draayer, OD.
+“Bug bites can cause pain, redness and swelling, and if that happens close to your eye, it can be an issue that needs care,” said Avera Marshall Southwest Ophthalmology optometrist Michael W. Ohlson, FAAO, OD.
 “Most often the swelling is associated with an allergic reaction for which the usual initial treatment is cold compresses, oral antihistamines or topical steroids.
 However, if the site of the bug bite becomes infected it can cause a more serious problem, preseptal or orbital cellulitis.”

 “If you develop any of these symptoms after suffering a bug bite close to your eye, see your eye doctor ASAP,” he said.
 “Some bugs carry diseases that can affect you and your eyes in more serious ways, and that includes diseases like Lyme disease, Chagas disease, dengue and yellow fevers and West Nile virus.”